krciga22/agile-studio/AgileStudioServer/README.md

 Backlog Item Links are used to establish relationships between backlog items.

 ### Backlog Item Link Types
 Backlog Item Link Types define the type of linkage between two backlog (eg. blocks/blocked by, related to, etc.).

+### Backlog Item Link Type Schemas
+Backlog Item Link Type Schemas are used to group backlog item link types, so that they can be reused accross different projects.

 ### Workflows
 Workflows are used to define sets of states and transitions, and can be assigned to specific backlog item types.